anjos/django-projects/docs/description.rst

 DjPro is a project management application written for Django_.
-It supports Git_ integration throught GitPython_.
+It supports Git_ integration throught Djit_.
 Here are a few of its features:

-* Supports Git_ through GitPython_
+* Supports Git_ through Djit_

   - Displays Git_ repositories, commits, blobs, trees, diffs and file history.
   - Has colored syntax-highlighting using Pygments_ for displaying diffs and